Andrew-Helmer/Andrew-Helmer.github.io/_posts/2021-08-09-tree-shuffling.md

 }
 {% endhighlight %}

 This hashing is a great technique that will probably be suitable for a lot of applications.
+I should be a little honest, it's not really *O(1)*, because of the reverse_bits operation, which is actually *O(log log n)*.
+If you moved up to 64-bit integers, for example, you would have to add one line of code to that function (in addition to modifying the masks and everything.

-However there's one area that it's not great for, which is bases other than two.
+Anyway there's one area that the hashing isn't great for, which is bases other than two.

 # Method 2: Subtree Permutations